Krakor92/some-custom-dataviews/jukebox/README.md

 As for the performance improvement promised by the [readme](https://github.com/blacksmithgu/datacore#datacore), I doubt it will have any significant impact on this view, given how fast it already runs, even when querying thousands of files.

+### Better settings

+Right now, the settings are directly written inside the source code of the view.
+I know it's far from ideal so I've been thinking about building a plugin with the sole responsibility of managing views settings.
+It would solve two problems:

+- You would easily upgrade the view by replacing the old view.js with the updated one without losing your settings
+- It would let you set the settings directly from Obsidian's ui (just like a regular plugin) so any view could provide a form of validation on their settings

 ## 🙏 Acknowledgements